Task Manager

 Question: How can I know which tasks are auto-killed by task manager?

-Answer: You can enable auto-kill notification in perference page.
+Answer: You can enable auto-kill notification in preference page.
 Then after each auto-kill, there will be a light bulb in the notification bar.
-You can click the notification message, then it will popup a summary dialog for you to review the autokill result.
+You can click the notification message, then it will popup a summary dialog for you to review the auto kill result.

-Question: It seems that Task Manager not kill some tasks on Froyo(android 2.2)?
+Question: It seems that Task Manager does not kill some tasks?

 Question: I can not find my problem in this FAQ list?